-Kindle Unlimited launched by Amazon, includes “Potter”
+Kindle Unlimited Launched by Amazon, Includes “Potter”

 For those of you with a Kindle, you might have been thinking that a subscription service for books would be something you would appreciate.
-Well, Amazon might have the answer for you, with their own “Netflix for books“ subscription service.
+Well, Amazon might have the answer for you, with its own “Netflix for books“ subscription service.

-The Guardian writes,
+The Guardian writes the following:

-Amazon is launching its Kindle Unlimited ebooks subscription service in the UK, following its US debut in July.
+Amazon is launching its Kindle Unlimited e[-]books subscription service in the UK, following its US debut in July.

-The service, which costs £7.99 a month, offers unlimited access to a catalogue of more than 650,000 ebooks, as well as more than 2,000 audiobooks from Amazon’s Audible subsidiary.
+The service, which costs £7.99 a month, offers unlimited access to a catalogue of more than 650,000 e[-]books, as well as more than 2,000 audiobooks from Amazon’s Audible subsidiary.

-The ebook equivalent of Spotify for music or Netflix for TV shows and films, Kindle Unlimited is being marketed with an emphasis on bestsellers: J.K.
-Rowling’s Harry Potter series[,] Suzanne Collins’[s] Hunger Games trilogy[,] 2013 Man Booker prize winner The Luminaries and more.
+The e[-]book equivalent of Spotify for music or Netflix for TV shows and films, Kindle Unlimited is being marketed with an emphasis on best[-]sellers: J.K.
+Rowling’s Harry Potter series, Suzanne Collins’ Hunger Games trilogy, 2013 Man Booker prize winner The Luminaries and more.